tundish/blathnaid/blathnaid/book/chapters.rst

 Meanwhile, with the proceeds Ingomer was setting up his own Guild of Locksmiths, for whom he secured permission instead.

-"But the thing is", said Fell, "they can't seem to maintain their tolerances."
+“But the thing is”, said Fell, “they can't seem to maintain their tolerances.”

-"You won't find one key in this City that will match another.
+“You won't find one key in this City that will match another.
 And don't drop one of their padlocks.
-The tumblers jam up if you do".
+The tumblers jam up if you do”.

 First wish gone
 ---------------